 NSS Background Remover

 NSS Background Remover is the AI image tool inside the Novus Digital Labs lineup.
 It runs entirely in the browser at bgremover.novusstreamsolutions.com — no server uploads, no account required, and no usage limits.
-Two neural network models (RMBG-1.4 for speed and BiRefNet for maximum quality) run locally via WebAssembly and WebGPU, stripping backgrounds and exporting true straight-alpha transparency that renders correctly in Photoshop, design tools, and e-commerce platforms.
-A built-in brush editor handles edge refinement, and batch processing supports up to 20 images in one session.
+Two neural network models — RMBG-1.4 for speed and RMBG-2.0 (a BiRefNet-based bilateral reference network) for maximum quality — run locally through Transformers.js via WebGPU with an automatic WebAssembly fallback, stripping image backgrounds and exporting true straight-alpha transparency that renders correctly in Photoshop, design tools, and e-commerce platforms.
+A built-in brush editor handles edge refinement, and the suite has since grown to include a full image editor and video editor, 2×/4× AI upscaling for images and video, and a set of image and video utility tools.
 This page explains what the product is for, why it is built the way it is, and how it fits the Novus ecosystem.
+For the full build story see novusstreamsolutions.com/product-blog/how-we-built-a-browser-background-remover.

 Background removal sounds like a commodity feature, but most existing tools compromise in one of three ways: they send your images to a server, they cap quality behind a paywall, or they export premultiplied alpha that shows black halos in Photoshop and print workflows.
 NSS Background Remover solves all three problems at once.
 The AI runs inside the browser using WebAssembly and WebGPU so images never leave the device.
 The tool is free with non-intrusive ads and has no premium tier.
 And the export pipeline produces genuine straight-alpha channels that behave correctly across every downstream tool that expects real transparency.